akshayalix/Launch/README.md

 # Launch

-- A Script to lauch various modes wich will include Work_Mode, Essisentials, Startup, Extra.
+- A Script to lauch apps.